PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 **Hook:** Frida spawn and objection attach, objection successfully inspect all activities at the start page.

+**Sniff:**
-**Sniff:** Test on huawei phone, cannot proxy the network flow, may using okhttp
+- Test on huawei phone, cannot proxy the network flow, may using okhttp
+- Failed with drony
+- [ ] Try httpcanary